 Co-designing on-line modules to strengthen inclusive educational supports for children with disability through collaboration with allied health.

-A co-design group comprising parents of children with disability, education staff, and allied health practitioners are developing the content for an on-line package that will support the inclusion of students with disability.
-The package will demonstrate how these supports can maintain a child-focus, while meeting requirements under NDIS and Program for Students with Disability funding.
+A co-design group comprising parents of children with disability, education staff, and allied health practitioners developed the content for an on-line package aimed at supporting the inclusion of students with disability.
+The package demonstrates how these supports can maintain a child-focus, while meeting requirements under NDIS and Program for Students with Disability funding.

 Following the successful conclusion of this grant in late 2018, funding has been awarded by the La Trobe Research Focus Area – Building Healthy Communities, for the project team to conduct a randomized control trial to assess the effectiveness of the inclusive education package in terms of designing supports for students with disability within inclusive school settings.
 The funding is for an 18 month period.